umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 9. Click the 3 dots in the top of the media section.
 10. Click **Import** in the side menu.
 11. Click **Select ZIP file**.
-12. Select the ZIP file, that you downloaded from the **East US** project.
+12. Select the ZIP file that you downloaded from the **East US** project.
 13. Click **Import**.

 Once the import has finished, refresh your **Media** section.
 Click on an image to see it.
 Navigate to the front end of your local **East US** project, and the images will also be shown on the front end.